 Of the 5 different strategies considered (problems 1, 2, 3, 4 and 5, or 6 and 7) which do you think best and why?

 The strategy of using a pilot RCT followed by a confirmatory RCT appears to be the best strategy as it optimizes resource use.
 Options 4 and 5 are better as they have more power than the 6 and 7.
 Therefore, I would opt for a pilot then confirmatory RCT with the greatest power to best utilize resources.
 The best strategy likely depends on your overall scientific goal.
 If you are trying to investigate a new screening test than it make more sense to perform one large pivotal trial as there is less need for confirmatory testing with a good screening test with PPV.
 However, if you are using this for drug discovery, as we are here, then it appears best to perform a small pilot trial with high power followed by a larger confirmatory test.

+See key for full discussion

 The above exercises considered “drug discovery” with randomized clinical trials.
 What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?

 There is the additional concern of confounding when dealing with observational data.
 Randomization does a better job of controlling for confounding, although it may be possible to have some residual confounding even with randomization.

+Yes, residual confounding is a concern.

+See key for additional factors.